nancytao/cs4400-gttravel/README.md

 ## Cole's List
-Notes: Make sure forms are all in one form group "<form>" tags for manager to force selection of data fields - see sign up page check long lat with prof
+Notes: Make sure forms are all in one form group "<form>" tags for manager to force selection of data fields - see sign up page check long lat with prof - "is it a period"
 Add more searches ie location by country, event by location add to homescreen a message box that says register successful and such make location and event search a drop down